Home > Analyses > Technology > STMicroelectronics N.V.

 Does STM have a competitive advantage?

-STMicroelectronics N.V. does not present a competitive advantage as its return on invested capital (ROIC) is below its weighted average cost of capital (WACC) by nearly 3%, with a declining ROIC trend over 2020-2024.
-This indicates the company is shedding value and experiencing decreasing profitability, leading to a very unfavorable moat status.
+STMicroelectronics N.V. currently does not present a competitive advantage.
+Its return on invested capital (ROIC) is significantly below its weighted average cost of capital (WACC), indicating value destruction and declining profitability.

 SWOT Analysis